ExcavatingMind/dissmres/README.md

 The `plot_conditions.R` file contains the code to produce example plots of both the size experiment (from this dissertation) and Strain et al. (2023) contrast plots (from which this dissertation is based on).

+The `final_data.csv` file contains the anonymous data used for the analysis.

 ### References